Mathematical models for fake news: Election microstructure models

-The representative voter framework presented above is highly effective in modelling the stylised aspects of fake news and its impact at a phenomenological level.
+The representative voter framework presented above is highly effective in modelling the stylized aspects of fake news and its impact at a phenomenological level.
 It can also be applied in an efficient scenario analysis by means of simulation studies, for instance, the parameter dependence of the likelihood of fake news changing the outcome of an election.
 We shall now turn to an alternative formulation that focuses on the microscopic level of individual voters to deduce the macroscopic behaviour of the general public.
 While the mathematical ingredients used in this election microstructure model are essentially the same as those used for the representative voter framework, there is one important conceptual difference, namely, that in the election microstructure model the signal in the information process can be transmitted by a sender (e.g., the candidate).
 What follows is framed in the language of political elections, but the treatment is equally applicable to referendums.

-Our model is based on the following idea, which represents a somewhat simplified characterisation of the mechanism by which an individual arrives at their preferred choice of candidate: When deciding who to vote for in an election, an individual will attempt to evaluate candidates with respect to a number of issues, or factors.
-For instance, what are the candidates' views on taxation, on social welfare, on freedom of the press, on immigration, on abortion, on transport, on gun control, on healthcare, on public spending, etc?
-Nonpolitical elements may also be considered, such as the state of health of the candidate, or the level of personal integrity, etc. As we shall outline below, the candidates' positions on these factors are then transformed into an overall score, and the voter ultimately picks the candidate with the highest score.
+Our model is based on the following idea, which represents a somewhat simplified characterization of the mechanism by which an individual arrives at their preferred choice of candidate: when deciding who to vote for in an election, an individual will attempt to evaluate candidates with respect to a number of issues, or factors.
+For instance, what are the views of the candidates on taxation, on social welfare, on freedom of the press, on immigration, on abortion, on transport, on gun control, on healthcare, on public spending, and so on?
+Nonpolitical elements may also be considered, such as the state of health of the candidate, or the level of personal integrity, etc. As we shall outline below, the positions of the candidates on these factors are then transformed into an overall score, and the voter ultimately picks the candidate with the highest score.